-These fajitas are my favorite and blow any fajitas I have ever ordered at a restaurant right out of the water.
+These grilled chicken and steak fajitas are my favorite and blow any fajitas I have ever ordered at a restaurant right out of the water.
 The meat is marinated in a little lime juice, oil, and spices and then grilled to perfection right alongside the red and yellow peppers and onions, then they all get sliced and drizzled with a little reserved marinade (which you will want to set aside before marinating the meat).

 - 1 lb. chicken and steak

-- 2-3 red and yellow bell peppers, stem and membranes removed and chopped into quarters
+- 2-3 red and yellow bell peppers stem and membranes removed and chopped into quarters

-- 1 large onion, sliced into 1/2-inch slices
+- 1 large onion sliced into ½-inch slices

-- 1/4 cup fresh lime juice
+- ¼ cup fresh lime juice

-- 1/3 cup water
+- ⅓ cup water

-- 2 tablespoons vegetable oil
+- 2 Tablespoons vegetable oil

-- 2 cloves garlic, finely minced
+- 2 cloves garlic finely minced

 - 3 teaspoons vinegar